 If you are in search of a way to tighten your abdominal muscles, remove excess fat, remove excess skin, or reduce the appearance of stretch marks, a tummy tuck just might be for you.

-A tummy tuck is a highly customizable procedure, offering patients a way to improve their abdomen’s overall appearance dramatically or with focus on a specific area like the lower abdomen.
 With the help of your surgeon, you can select a full tummy tuck, a mini-tuck, or a “mommy makeover”- a combination of a tummy tuck and a breast lift or breast augmentation.
 There is a form of the procedure that will fit any patient in need of a flatter abdomen.

 Full Tummy Tuck